 Our formal outdoor play park has swings, slides and climbing equipment and you can lose yourself in the evergreen maze.

 If the weather takes a turn for the worse, the Playbarn is a great place to let off some steam.
 You can collect eggs in the Chicken Coop, race your friends down the mud slide or ride on a tractor or two.

 Children must be accompanied by an adult at all times on the farm.

 Bump around Sacrewell’s fields on a tractor ride to get a new perspective on our agricultural heritage and learn the story of food from field to fork.

 Our tenant farmers, Riverford Organic Farms, are always out in the fields planting, growing and harvesting their delicious fruit and vegetables.
 From spring greens, Brussels sprouts and onions to barley, apples and pears, there’s something growing all year round.

 Your tractor driver will take you on a 20-minute tour of the farm (10 minutes in winter).
 Tractor rides can be booked at reception and run at set times throughout the day.
-They cost £1.50 per person in high season and £1 per person in low season.
-Under ones go free.
+They cost £2.00 per person.

 Take a walk on the wild side and discover the beautiful Cambridgeshire farmland that inspired poet John Clare to write, “I found the poems in the fields and only wrote them down.”